xpqz/documentation/dotnet-interface/docs/writing-custom-controls-for-asp-net/temperatureconverterctl3.md

 ```

-In this case, the name of the event is *Export* and it will report two parameters named *Fahrenheit* and *Centigrade* which are both of data type Double.
+In this case, the name of the event is *Export* and it will report two parameters named *Fahrenheit* and *Centigrade* which are both of data type `Double`.

 This version of the control presents a slightly different appearance to the previous one.
 The control itself is wrapped up in an HTML *Table,* with the conversion buttons arranged in a column.
 These buttons generate internal events that are caught and handled by the control itself.
 The third row of the table contains an additional button labelled *Export* which will generate the *Export* event when pressed.
 The `Render` function is shown below.
 ```apl